-- Rule 2.
+- Entries shall be open to 4-H and FFA members and vocational agriculture students in Sheridan and adjoining counties. - Rule 2.
 All exhibits must be clean and in presentable condition for show purposes. - Rule 3.
 A sign on a steel post in front of each piece of equipment with the exhibitor's name on it will be appreciated. - Rule 4.
 The projects may be constructed at home or in school shops. - Rule 5.
 The projects must have been constructed since August of previous year.